Marcogb81/odoo8_install_mgbversion/README.md

 3) /opt/odoo/modulos/ : place where will create the structures of the module

-4) especific example: python odoo.py scaffold Academy /opt/odoo/modulos/
+4) especific example: sudo python odoo.py scaffold Academy /opt/odoo/modulos/

 Long live and prosper!